 Chronic exposure to threatening or neglectful caregiving and physical environments keeps the stress hormone cortisol raised in a person's body.
 In very young children, this prolonged activation suppresses their immune systems and physical growth and increases the formation of memories related to stressful events and situations.
 These types of environments can put a very young child at risk for a condition called Failure to Thrive (FTT).
-FFT can have underlying medical causes or psychosocial causes.
-Clinically, it is diagnosed as malnutrition.
+FTT is a clinical diagnosis of a particular set of health conditions that can have medical causes, psychosocial causes, or a combination of both.
 While diagnosis is not within the scope of practice for most home visitation programs, it is helpful for home visitors to have a basic understanding of the characteristics of FTT, so referrals and recommendations to other service providers can be coordinated.